 Baker also appears with her colleagues on the Philharmonic’s Chamber Music Society and Green Umbrella series.
 She was a member of the LA-based contemporary ensemble Xtet for 16 years and continues to perform throughout the Western United States with the Baroque ensemble Bach’s Circle.
 She is featured in recordings on the Hänssler Classic, Delos, New World, and Crystal Records labels.

 Prior to joining the Los Angeles Philharmonic, Baker began her career as a member of the San Francisco Symphony Orchestra in 1977, winning an audition while still in graduate school.
 During her tenure with the SFSO she appeared frequently as soloist with orchestras in the Bay area as well as in recital and chamber music engagements.
 She received her Bachelor of Music degree from Oberlin Conservatory as a student of Andor Toth.
 Further study with Josef Gingold at Indiana University led to a Master of Music degree as well as a Performer’s Certificate.
-Baker served as adjunct faculty at the California Institute of the Arts from 1993 to 2005 and is now involved with the Philharmonic’s Youth Orchestra Mentorship Program and Youth Orchestra LA (YOLA).
+Baker served as adjunct faculty at the California Institute of the Arts from 1993-2005 and has been involved with Youth Orchestra Los Angeles (YOLA) at HOLA for many years.